Inside the spectacle and symbolism of North Korea's Mass Games

 This year's performances come as leader Kim Jong Un seeks to rebrand North Korea as a responsible nuclear-armed state more focused on developing its economy than rattling proverbial sabres.

-Sunday's Mass Games will be one of several high profile events, including a military parade, to mark the 70th anniversary of the founding of North Korea's ruling Workers' Party.
+Sunday's Mass Games will be one of several high profile events, including a military parade, to mark the 70th anniversary of the founding of North Korea.
 It will kick off a month of events designed to lure foreign investment, attract tourists, and showcase Kim's new focus on the economy.

 Here is how analysts and observers who have attended past games and study North Korea describe the pageants.